Brett-Tanner/obsidian/Books/Layered Design for Rails.md

 Overall thesis seems to be that MVC is too limited for any decently-sized app.
 Additional layers of abstraction like service objects are needed to avoid models becoming god objects.

+## Chapter 1: Abstraction layers

+[Attractor Rails](https://github.com/julianrubisch/attractor-rails) provides a web interface for assessing the quality of Rails projects in terms of churn and complexity

 ## Chapter 4: Antipatterns

 Callbacks, concerns and global state can all lead to code that violates separation of concerns.
 This chapter looks at how to use them while minimising this drawback.